 Your choice of a web hosting plan can make or break your website and is a selection you mush evaluate with utmost caution.
 It’s wise to pick a dependable web host recommended by WordPress.org.

-You can choose from shared, cloud, or VPN WordPress hosting packages offered by a variety of companies.
+You can choose from shared budget web hosting, cloud hosting, or VPN WordPress hosting packages offered by a variety of companies.
 Most of these web hosting companies offer free SSL certificates—but only for a limited period, and then they charge for it.

 If you are concerned about price, SSL2BUY is a smart option to check out for an SSL certificate.
 You could choose a cheap SSL from SSL2BUY for your domain with same encryption you’d get from a direct certificate authority.